patterninc/blurb/README.md

 # Blurb

 Blurb is an API wrapper (written in Ruby and packaged as a Gem) for the Amazon Advertising API.
 The Amazon Ad API lets you tie in programmatically to
 Amazon's Advertising Service.
-More info can be found at https://services.amazon.com/advertising/overview.htm?ld=NSGoogleAS
+More info can be found at [Amazon Advertising](https://services.amazon.com/advertising/overview.htm?ld=NSGoogleAS)

 ## Installation